space-wizards/website-content/content/post/22-05-25-progress-report-34.md

 **Improving ACZ load performance**: ACZ takes a long time to initialize on the server now.
 It's not too bad, but I would prefer if it were faster (<1 second).
 This is purely down to lackluster design on `System.IO.Compression.ZipArchive` making it impossible to efficiently handle zip files, nothing more.
 I couldn't be arsed to make my own non-terrible zip file library, at least not yet.

-[^commit]: We do write stuff to SQLite as it comes in over the wire, but we only commit the transaction when it the download fully finishes.
+[^commit]: We do write stuff to SQLite as it comes in over the wire, but we only commit the transaction when the download fully finishes.
 [^bsdiff]: Let's just say we are... [familiar](/post/18-06-24-progress-report-7/#entity-netcode-optimizations-pjb).

 {{< newsection >}}